 - Small Fires (extinguishable within 1-2 minutes)-Cover fire with inverted beaker or wet paper towels.
-If this fails to extinguish the fire, use a fire extinguisher - Large Fires - REMAIN CALM, and activate manual pull alarm if smoke alarm system was not activated by smoke.

-- o Call Fire Department (9-911). - If possible, turn off all sources of heat, electricity, and gas. - o Evacuate by the stairwell, NOT the elevator, assist the injured. - Exit building as quickly as possible.
+If this fails to extinguish the fire, use a fire extinguisher - Large Fires - REMAIN CALM, and activate manual pull alarm if smoke alarm system was not activated by smoke. - Call Fire Department (9-911). - > If possible, turn off all sources of heat, electricity, and gas. - > Evacuate by the stairwell, NOT the elevator, assist the injured.